 Your customers won’t come back if they don’t remember who you are.
-Communicating with your base is key to keeping your brand at top of mind.
-Something as simple as a monthly email newsletter can go a long way toward keeping them engaged and invested in your brand.
+Communicating with your base is key to keeping your brand at top of mind and building a standout consumer brand.
+Something as simple as a monthly email marketing campaign can go a long way toward keeping them engaged and invested in your brand.
 These communications don’t even need to be promotional in nature.

 The Simple Solution: Consider sending your customers monthly tips, helpful articles, and other content relevant to their interests.
-Anything that adds value or captures customer attention will reinforce the conclusion they came to when they made their first purchase—that your brand is one worth investing in.
+A profitable email marketing campaign will add value or capture customer attention to reinforce the conclusion they came to when they made their first purchase—that your brand is one worth investing in.

 The Simple Solution: Something as simple as adding an automatic reordering option can skyrocket customer lifetime value by giving one-time and occasional buyers the ability to become subscribers.

 Encourage repeat business by offering your customers exclusive deals and discounts.
 Including a promotional code for use on future purchases with every new order can provide enough incentive to convert one-time purchasers into returning customers.

 The Simple Solution: For some merchants, introducing a points system can gamify the shopping process and extend customer lifetime.
 Others can offer a free monthly gift for loyal customers as a creative way to promote product discovery and clear out extra inventory.

 Quality Customer Service

 This might seem obvious, but a happy customer is more likely to become a return buyer than a dissatisfied one.
 Quality of customer service is consistently cited as a top factor affecting consumer trust in a vendor.
 A negative product experience can be smoothed over by excellent customer service, but few products are compelling enough to make customers disregard a bad service experience.